ANNER87/Assurity/README.md

  	**Did not considred ramp down time

-	**Added HTTP Cache manager and Cookie Manger to simulate the borwser behaviour
+	**Added HTTP Cache manager and Cookie Manger to simulate the browser behaviour

  	**Executed the test in local machine and did not consider the distrubted architecture as test for 1 min and very low load